 Always add a label starting with t: to indicate the topic, eg. t:text_case.
 After the t: the label contains an id for a relevant section in the document Internationalization Best Practices for Spec Developers (called 'specdev').
 You can attach multiple labels if multiple sections are relevant.
 These labels automatically establish links between the specdev document and related issues.

 Copy over the information in the tracker issue description to the WG issue description, incorporating any changes that arise out of discussions with the i18n WG.

 Edit the tracker issue.
 Remove the initial comment per the template instructions, leaving just a link to the new github issue at the top of the description.

-Remove the from the tracker issue. label
+Remove the pending label from the tracker issue.

 Going forward, as long as you are subscribed to the firstname.lastname@example.org mailing list, you will receive a daily digest containing links to all issues that have changed over the past 24 hours.
 You should track the progress of any issues you raised.